 Usually, there is a huge amount of fanfare over Queen Elizabeth's birthday, with a military salute on the streets and celebrations around the country.
-With the pandemic situation, as well as Philip's death, all of that will be put to the side this year.
+With the pandemic situation, as well as Philip's death, all of that had to be put to the side this year.

 Today is The Queen’s 95th birthday.